allan-gadelha/ibm-python-project-data-engineering-practice/README.md

 - **output/**: Directory containing the output JSON file 'Countries_by_GDP.json'.
 - **scripts/**: Directory containing the Python script(s) for the project.

+### Final Project

+The `Final Project` directory contains practice code for the Final Project of the course.
+It includes the following components:

+- **data/**: Directory containing the csv file that we'll use.
+- **database/**: Directory containing the SQLite database file 'Banks.db'.
+- **log/** Directory containing the log from the project
+- **output/**: Directory containing the output csv file 'Largest_banks_data.csv'.
+- **script/**: Directory containing the Python script(s) for the project.

 ## Requirements

 Make sure you have the following Python packages installed: